eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge;

 - being angry.

-There are many other symptoms of an eating disorder.
+There are many other signs of an eating disorder.
 These may not relate to everybody, and sometimes it can be difficult to notice any signs at all.
 Some of these signs can relate to different problems and not to eating disorders.

 - Thinking and talking about food and dieting a lot of the time.